 - Arrange for a test upon arrival & self-quarantine until the results are obtained.

-Individuals from Maine, New Hampshire, Massachusetts, Vermont, Connecticut, New York, and New Jersey are required to sign an attestation that they have not traveled to states or countries other than the specified states within 14 days of their return to campus.
+Individuals from Maine, New Hampshire, and Vermont are required to sign an attestation that they have not traveled to states or countries other than the specified states within 10 days of their return to campus.

-All community members are advised against travel outside of Maine, New Hampshire, Massachusetts, Vermont, Connecticut, New York, and New Jersey until further notice.
-If individuals do travel out of these specified states, they must follow the 14-day self-quarantine/testing guidelines outlined above upon their return to Maine.
+All community members are advised against travel outside of Maine, New Hampshire, and Vermont until further notice.
+If individuals do travel out of these specified states, they must follow the 10-day self-quarantine/testing guidelines outlined above upon their return to Maine.

 Residential Housing Approach